Managing dependencies

 Using live state

-Setting UseLiveState to true on a MergeUnits or Insert Link causes data propagation to use the upstream unit's LiveState (the actual deployed state) rather than its Data (the desired state).
+Setting UseLiveState to true on a MergeUnits, Insert, Upsert, or TransformPaths Link causes data propagation to use the upstream unit's LiveState (the actual deployed state) rather than its Data (the desired state).
 This is useful for propagating information that is only known after deployment, such as dynamically assigned addresses or rendered configuration.